An Overview of PyTorch Lightning with a Simple Code Walkthrough

 Looking For More Information On PyTorch and PyTorch Lightning?

 As you can see, we are big fans of PyTorch Lightning, especially for those who are interested in experimentation and research to see what all machine learning and deep learning models can do.
-For those interested in research or purely academic pursuits, there is simply no better framework than moving from PyTorch to PyTorch Lightning.
+For those interested in research or purely academic pursuits you might find value in switching from PyTorch to PyTorch Lightning.

 Interested in more PyTorch Lightning tutorials?
 Check out the PyTorch Lightning website for more great walkthroughs.
 You can also see how the growing community is using it here.